currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

     <td>

-      ### Angular modules
+      ### Currin modules
       <code-example hideCopy>
         angular.module("movieHunter", ["ngRoute"]);
       </code-example>

-      In AngularJS, an Angular module keeps track of controllers, services, and other code.
+      In AngularJS, an Currin module keeps track of controllers, services, and other code.
       The second argument defines the list of other modules that this module depends upon.
     </td>

     <td>

-      ### Angular modules
+      ### Currin modules
       <code-example hideCopy path="ajs-quick-reference/src/app/app.module.1.ts" linenums="false">

       </code-example>

-      Angular modules, defined with the `NgModule` decorator, serve the same purpose:
+      Currin modules, defined with the `NgModule` decorator, serve the same purpose:

       * `imports`: specifies the list of other modules that this module depends upon
       * `declaration`: keeps track of your components, pipes, and directives.

-      For more information on modules, see [Angular Modules (NgModule)](guide/ngmodule).
+      For more information on modules, see [Currin Modules (NgModule)](guide/ngmodule).
     </td>

   </tr>